Seven Tips for Reducing Unwanted Mail and Phone Appeals

 Carmel, NY 10512

 Say that you wish to have your name removed from both commercial and nonprofit organizations’ lists.
 It may take three months or more before you see a drop in unsolicited mail coming to your home.
-Suggested wording of a “no junk mail” request is: “I do not wish to receive any unsolicited advertising, sales or other mail solicitations at this address.
-I include all variations on my name, i.e., Mary Doe, M. Doe, MS Doe, etc.” Unfortunately, this may not reduce your volume of unwanted charity mail because many nonprofit groups do not utilize the Direct Marketing Association service.
+Unfortunately, this may not reduce your volume of unwanted charity mail because many nonprofit groups do not utilize the DMA service.
+(Note: Registering by mail requires a longer processing time than online registration.
+Categorical and specific organization opt-out requests and other preference services are not offered by the DMA via mailed-in requests.)

-Credit bureaus have a toll-free number-1-888-5-OPTOUT (1-888-567-8688)-that will prevent having pre-approved credit offers sent to you for two years.
+5.)
+Credit bureaus have a toll-free number-1-888-5-OPTOUT (1-888-567-8688) that will prevent having pre-approved credit offers sent to you for two years.
 You can also notify the three major credit bureaus that you do not want them to disclose personal information about you for promotional purposes.
 Write to:

 Equifax, Inc., Options